Travelers with Disabilities

 - Korean Air will provide wheelchair to the passenger who has problems with mobility because of disability, illness, old age, etc.

 - The assistance will be provided from check-in to boarding.

 Upon arrival, we also help you move to the arrival area.
 The service does not include moving to outside of the terminal or moving to personal business such as shopping at duty free shops.

-- Wheelchair service is provided first to the passengers with prior reservations, if you apply the same day at the airport, the service may be delayed.
+- The wheelchair service is provided to the customer who pre-registered.
+If you apply at the airport on the day of departure, the service may be delayed.

 - Carrying heavy, large or numerous baggage while using wheelchair is dangerous.
 Please follow carry-on baggage rule.